The Medical School Graduation Questionnaire (GQ) is a national questionnaire administered by the AAMC.

 - Career intentions

-- Strengths and weaknesses of the medical school
+- Strengths of the medical school and areas that need improvement

 The GQ has been approved by the American Institutes for Research Institutional Review Board and endorsed by student leaders of the AAMC Organization of Student Representatives, the American Medical Association Medical Student Section, the American Medical Student Association, and the American College of Physicians, Council of Student Members.